 12 Simple Secrets of Microsoft Management by David Thielen

-1. Even without having a written Mission statement, everyone has the same understanding of what the company is trying to achieve, which in this case being ‘ Total World Domination’
+- Even without having a written Mission statement, everyone has the same understanding of what the company is trying to achieve.
+Which in this case is ‘ Total World Domination’.

-2. Hire the best, in this case only the top 5% to be hired.
-Now how can everyone hire the top 5% is not understandable and what would happen to the rest 95%, they also need to work.
+- Hire the best, in this case only the top 5% to be hired.
+Now how can everyone hire the top 5% is not understandable.
+And what would happen to the rest 95%, they also need to work?

-3. Bet the company, meaning have the courage to destroy what you created and define a new paradigm.
+- Bet the company, meaning you should have the courage to destroy what you created.
+And define a new paradigm.

-4. Require Failure i.e. look at failure as a necessary part of the job and not rate people on the basis of only their success rate.
+- Require Failure i.e. look at failure as a necessary part of the job.
+And not rate people on the basis of only their success rate.

-9. Bill controls everything, it’s his company and there are people who have left the company for this reason.
-This is again something I have seen repeating in companies that have tried to model themselves on Microsoft.
+- Bill controls everything, it’s his company and there are people who have left the company for this reason.
+This is again something I have seen repeated in companies that have tried to model themselves on Microsoft.

-10. Ensure the enthusiastic environment in the company where everyone feels like working
+- Ensure the enthusiastic environment in the company where everyone feels like working.

-11. Don’t have insane policies like formal dress code when your business does not need it.
-Basically don’t try to put off employee creativity by making him to stupid things just to follow a process.
+- Don’t have insane policies like formal dress code when your business does not need it.
+Basically, don’t try to put off employee creativity by making him to stupid things just to follow a process.